-Main Library will be closed for construction for approximately eighteen months and during the remodel Downtown Library and College Terrace Library will have extended hours to help meet customers’ needs.
+Main Library will be closed for construction for approximately eighteen months and during the remodel Downtown Library and College Terrace Library had extended hours to help meet customers’ needs.
+Hours for all locations changed January 5, 2015.

 The project incorporates upgrades to the historic building’s structural, electrical and mechanical systems while preserving the integrity of architect Edwards Durrell Stone’s iconic design.
 The renovation includes new additions to the existing building in order to accommodate a new program room for the library, group study rooms and new public restrooms.
 The project targets Leadership in Energy Efficient Design (LEED) certification.